 Suitability Report It's a formal report, which is required to be provided to the retail clients of the CIF in order to make a personal recommendation to the client.
-External Auditor BoD, CySEC Annual 30/04/2022 Audited Statement of Eligible Funds A measure of the CIF's ICF.
+External Auditor BoD, CySEC Annual 30/04/2023 (Deadline extended by CySEC to 30/6/2023) Audited Statement of Eligible Funds A measure of the CIF's ICF.
 It is expressed based on a risk based approach taking into account the reliability of the statement of eligible funds and financial instruments.
-External Auditor BoD, CySEC Annual 10/05/2022 Pillar III Disclosures (Market Discipline and Disclosure) based on the Audited figures To disclose information regarding Company's risk management, capital structure, capital adequacy and risk exposures based on its Audited figures.
-Senior Management BoD, CySEC, Public Annual 31/05/2022 Capital Adequacy Reporting A measure of the CIF's capital.
-It is expressed as a percentage and is used to protect depositors and promote the stability and efficiency of financial systems all over the world Risk Management Function/ Financial Department Senior Management, CySEC Quarterly plus Audited 11/05/2021 11/10/2021 11/11/2021 11/02/2022
+External Auditor BoD, CySEC Annual 10/05/2023 Pillar III Disclosures (Market Discipline and Disclosure) based on the Audited figures To disclose information regarding Company's risk management, capital structure, capital adequacy and risk exposures based on its Audited figures.
+Senior Management BoD, CySEC, Public Annual 31/05/2023 Capital Adequacy Reporting A measure of the CIF's capital.
+It is expressed as a percentage and is used to protect depositors and promote the stability and efficiency of financial systems all over the world Risk Management Function/ Financial Department Senior Management, CySEC Quarterly plus Audited 12/05/2022 11/08/2022 11/11/2022 11/02/2023